The Biggest Lies & Myths About Preppers

 Forget about the sensational images you might see on T.V. shows like Doomsday Preppers; the fact is most Preppers don’t wake up planning for the apocalypse.
 In fact, most of us are preparing for relatively common situations such as; natural and man-made disasters, economic and political problems and even everyday problems like loss of employment.

-I often tell people that preparedness is not about the end of the world, it’s about being ready for those moments in life that can feel like the end of the world if you’re not prepared.
+I often tell people, preparedness is not about the end of the world, it’s about being ready for those moments in life that can feel like the end of the world if you’re not prepared.

 Want more information on Prepping?
 Check out our Top Ten Tips for Preppers